GluuFederation/docs-ce-prod/docs/source/installation-guide/persistence.md

 | | oxFido2RegistrationEntry |
 | gluu_statistic | oxMetric |

-Both LDAP and Couchbase persistence layers use the [Gluu Filter API](https://github.com/GluuFederation/oxCore/blob/master/persistence-filter/src/main/java/org/gluu/search/filter/Filter.java) in order to minimize the Gluu Server's dependency on a specific DB.
+Both LDAP and Couchbase persistence layers use the [Gluu Filter API](https://github.com/GluuFederation/oxCore/blob/master/persistence-filter/src/main/java/org/gluu/search/filter/Filter.java) to minimize the Gluu Server's dependency on a specific DB.
 At runtime, the Couchbase persistence layer converts them to the N1QL query language.

 This module uses the configuration specified in `/etc/gluu/conf/gluu-couchbase.properties`: